Punk in Poland of the 1980s

 type of music.
 Punk was perceived as a danger to "the People's democracy".

-Paradoxically, the communist state „prohibition of punk creation” made
+Paradoxically, the communist state prohibition of punk creations made

 it much more popular among the Polish youth.
 In response to the state sanctions against popularizing punk, the unofficial distribution

-system of punk music occurred.
-The tapes as well as vinyl records containing
+system of the punk music occurred.
+The tapes as well as the vinyl records containing

-the music that could not have been bought in any shop, were given from
+the music that could not have been bought in any shop or store were given from

 hand to hand.

-The punk creation seemed to be based on sincerity and frankness of
+The punk creation seemed to be based on the sincerity and frankness of

 artists.
-The songs were devoted to every day problems encountered not only
+The songs were devoted to the every day problems encountered not only

-by adolescents but also adults of those hard times.
+by the adolescents but also the adults of those hard times.

-The Polish punk of the 1980s was anticommunist movement.
-Furthermore
+The Polish punk of the 1980s was an anticommunist movement.
+Furthermore,

-some punk movement followers also belonged to independent
+some punk movement followers also belonged to the independent

-associations that fought back against communism and red hypocrisy
+associations that fought back against the communism and the red hypocrisy

 in "people's republic of Poland".
 We must focus our attention

-on NZS (Independent Youth Association) and SOLIDARNOŚĆ (Solidarity).
+on NZS (The Independent Youth Association) and SOLIDARNOŚĆ (Solidarity).

-NZS, SOLIDARNOŚĆ and punk were illegal in communist Poland.
+NZS, SOLIDARNOŚĆ and punk were illegal in the communist Poland.

-SOLIDARITY members represented variety of professions, points of
+SOLIDARITY members represented a variety of professions, points of

 view, values, social classes and mores, religions, education levels.